py1u/SWE-guide-to-code-interviews/README.md

 Our goal is not to teach you how to code because we believe you would be taking introductory courses and developing the skill along the way anyway.
 Instead we want to teach you how to think like a software engineer prove that write code that is clean, meaningful, and effective outside of a classroom and in real world applications in the industry.
 Much of the coding techniques we want to cover will reflect common industry trends and we will go down to the very fundementals of programming that all great programmers must know.
 We hope to finish this guide by the fall of 2022.
 By the end of this guide, you should have fluency in C++ or Python from the CS10,12,14 series, and confidence coding medium to hard level technical interview problems.

-# Part1: Software Engineering: What?
+# Before Getting Started: Software Engineering: What?
 Where?
 Why?
-published on: Decmeber 1st, 2021
+Decmeber 1st, 2021

-## Introduction:

 If you are reading this, that means you have already realized that you want to become a software engineer.
 Maybe you have dreamed of it.
 Hoping to land an internship, or better yet, a fully paid entry-level position as a software engineer.
 Great!
 Let me explain.